iqbalrosiadi/hologlyph-hub/README.md

 # hologlyph-hub
-This is for Degree Show
+This is the 2nd version